DO vs MD; not like choosing your favorite condiment!

 As a DO candidate, your grades and extracurricular work during medical school, plus the strength of your letters of recommendation will the greatest bearing on where you get your first job.
 After that, the jobs you get will have little (to nothing) to do with the letters behind your name, as long as you’re licensed to practice as physician in your state.

-How does DO practice differ from that of an MD?
+How does DO practice differ from MD practice?

 On the whole, not a lot.
 DOs use all of the same treatments, tools, and technologies that MDs do.
 In fact, DOs can choose from any of the specialties MDs can, from emergency medicine to cardiovascular surgery, geriatrics to psychiatry.
 As previously mentioned, DO schools do focus on preventative care and holistic medicine more so than MD programs, and they teach osteopathic manipulative therapy, but the standards and protocols of care are the same across degrees.